lfm-dev/lfm-dev/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Baculovirus
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React and Go